Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![F15](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/clustering.png)
 Figure 15.
 Phylogenetic overdispersion of amphipod species within each host.

+But, which phylogeny has a stronger impact on the associations?

+A mantel test of the phylogenetic distance matrices against the association-based distance matrix for each group reveals:
+Hyperiid amphipods: -0.127, p=0.861 (non-significant relationship).
+Hosts: 0.0124, p=0.427 (non-significant relationship).

 ## Discussion

 These results indicate that hyperiid amphipods...

-Given the low global fit obtained, it is likely that the evolutionary histories of these groups were not coupled (not dominated by cospeciation events).
+Given the low global fit significance obtained, it is likely that the evolutionary histories of these groups were not completely coupled (not dominated by cospeciation events).
 However, there are a few possible causes that could obscure the cophylogenetic signal in the data:

 1) The different phylogenetic scales comprised.
 The gelatinous zooplankton tree contains taxa across kingdoms of life, from radiolarians to chordates, while the amphipod tree contains species from a single suborder, with a much more recent common ancestor.
 Unlike in the case of Hyperiid amphipods (Browne, 2007) the MRCA of the hosts has probably had a very different ecology than the tip species, and there is no reason to believe the MRCAs of the main host clades (Urochordates, Ctenophores, Cnidarians...) had been pelagic, lest been associated with hyperiid amphipods at all.